-I herby certify that I am the license holder, or the authorized representative, of the temporary for retail food establishment indicated above: od service operation or temporary
+I herby certify that I am the license holder, or the authorized representative, of the temporary food service operation or temporary retail food establishment indicated above:

 Signature Date

 Licensor to complete below

-Valid date(s): License fee: Application approved for license as required by Chapter 3717 of the Ohio Revised Code.
+Valid date(s): License fee:

+Application approved for license as required by Chapter 3717 of the Ohio Revised Code.

+Ву Date Date

-Ву Date Audit no. License no.
+Audit no. License no.